Niemann–Pick disease type C: Other treatments under investigation

 One drug that has been tried is Miglustat.
 Miglustat is a glucosylceramide synthase inhibitor, which inhibits the synthesis of glycosphingolipids in cells.
 It has been shown to delay the onset of disease in the NPC mouse, and published data from a multi-center clinical trial of Miglustat in the United States and England and from case reports suggests that it may ameliorate the course of human NPC.

 Several other treatment strategies are under investigation in cell culture and animal models of NPC.
 These include, cholesterol mobilization, neurosteroid (a special type of hormone that affects brain and other nerve cells) replacement using allopregnanolone, rab overexpression to bypass the trafficking block (Pagano lab) and Curcumin as an anti-inflammatory and calcium modulatory agent.
 The pregnane X receptor has been identified as a potential target.

 Neural stem cells have also been investigated in an animal model, and clear evidence of life extension in the mouse model has been shown.

 Low cholesterol diets are often used, but there is no evidence of efficacy.

 Gene therapy is being used clinically to treat genetic diseases including haemophilia and spinal muscular atrophy.
 It has been used preclinically, in a mouse model of Niemann-Pick type C, using an adeno-associated virus derived viral vector has been shown to extend lifespan following injection into the lateral ventricles of the neonatal brain.
 In a separate proof-of-concept study a similar vector, but with a modified capsid capable of delivering genes to the central nervous system following intravenous injection, was given to Niemann-Pick type C mice at around four weeks of age; this resulted in extended lifespan and improved weight gain.

+Nizubaglustat is a dual inhibitor of glucosylceramide synthase (GCS; UGCG) and the non-lysosomal glucocerebrosidase (GBA2).
+It currently in phase 3 clinical trials.